I more than doubled the rate of my hair growth.

 If you look closely at my hairline, you can see the crazy fringe I was sporting – all new hair growth.

-This is the grass-fed gelatin I buy – I but it in bulk, it’s much cheaper that way.
+This is the grass-fed gelatin I buy – This is actually collagen powder, not gelatin powder.
+I buy it in bulk, it’s much cheaper that way.
 I love it.

 Well, there you have it.

 I could see the hair growth within a few weeks, because my hair started to get this weird small wave all around my hairline.
 The next time I did the inversion method, I got another small wave to my hair.
 My hair is straight as a board, so the waves are interesting; they are a sign of rapid hair growth.
 If I can get a decent pic of the waves, I’ll add them to the post sometime.